-No benefits are provided for a covered service that is furnished by a health care provider to himself or herself or to a member of his or her immediate family.
+No benefits are provided for a covered service that is furnished by a health care provider to themself or to a member of their immediate family.
 The only exception is for drugs that this health plan covers when they are used by a physician, dentist, or podiatrist while furnishing a covered service.
 "Immediate family" means any of the following members of a health care provider's family:

 - Spouse or spousal equivalent. - Parent, child, brother, or sister (by birth or adoption). - Stepparent, stepchild, stepbrother, or stepsister. - Father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law.
-(For purposes of providing covered services, an in-law relationship does not exist between the provider and the spouse of his or her wife's (or husband's) brother or sister.) - Grandparent or grandchild.
+(For purposes of providing covered services, an in-law relationship does not exist between the provider and the spouse of their wife's (or husband's) brother or sister.) - Grandparent or grandchild.